 History says that the Klamath Indians knew of, but seldom visited, Crater Lake before its discovery by white men.
-The Indians regarded the lake and the mountain as the battleground of the gods.
+The Indians regarded the lake and the mountain as the battle-ground of the gods.
 The lake was discovered on June 12, 1853, by John Wesley Hillman, a young prospector leading a party in search of a rumored "Lost Cabin Mine."
 Having failed in their efforts, Hillman and his party returned to Jacksonville, a mining camp in the Rogue River Valley, and reported their discovery which they had named Deep Blue Lake.

 On October 21, 1862, Chauncey Nye, leading a party of prospectors from eastern Oregon to Jacksonville, happened upon the lake.
 Thinking that they had made a discovery, they named it Blue Lake.
 A third "discovery" was made on August 1, 1865, by two soldiers stationed at Fort Klamath, who called it Lake Majesty.
-In 1869 this name was changed to
+In 1869 this name was changed to Crater Lake by visitors from Jacksonville.

-The National Park System, of which Crater Lake National Park is a unit, is dedicated to the conservation of America's scenic, scientific, and historic heritage for the benefit and enjoyment of the people.
+The National Park System, of which this park is a unit, is dedicated to conserving the scenic, scientific, and historic heritage of the United States for the benefit and enjoyment of its people.